 The Right Focus for Winning Innovation

 Many factors will impact the success of failure of an innovation project, however, one of the most important drivers of success is to ensure that a project has “a clear creative focus” to guide the overall process and to help inspire the development of winning ideas and concepts.
-The attached article provides direction in defining winning Innovation Objectives and Innovation Pillars.
+This article provides direction in defining winning Innovation Objectives and Innovation Pillars.

 Over the past 12 years, Ideas First® has run over 250 innovation projects with large consumer goods companies such as Johnson & Johnson, Reckitt Benckiser and PepsiCo.
 Most of our projects help regional and global innovation teams to generate new product ideas or new product claims that can be used to drive growth over a period of 1-5 years.
 Many factors will impact the success of failure of an innovation project (see our article on Top Tips for Winning Ideas), however, one of the most important drivers of success is to ensure that a project has “a clear creative focus” to guide the overall process and to help inspire the development of winning ideas and concepts.
 To define the creative focus, we encourage teams to have a tight and clearly defined “Innovation Objective” together with up to four “Innovation Pillars”.